Bhutan at the Olympics: 2016 Summer Olympics

 Bhutan competed at the 2016 Summer Olympics in Rio de Janeiro, which was held from 5 to 21 August 2016.
 The country's participation marked its ninth appearance in the Summer Olympics.
 The delegation included two female athletes, Karma in the women's individual archery tournament and Kunzang Lenchu in the women's 10 metre air rifle shooting contest.
 Both qualified for the Games through universality places because they did not match the required qualification standards.
 Karma was selected as the flag bearer for the opening ceremony while Lenchu held it at the closing ceremony.
-Karma was eliminated at the Round of 64, while Lenchu was eliminated from the competition after the shooting qualification round.
+Karma was eliminated in the Round of 64, while Lenchu was eliminated from the competition after the shooting qualification round.

 2020 Summer Olympics

 The Bhutanese team competed at the 2020 Summer Olympics in Tokyo, Japan,which was held from 23 July to 8 August 2021, it was the nation's tenth consecutive appearance at the Summer Olympics.
 The delegation consisted of four athletes competing in four sports; archery, judo, shooting, and swimming.
 Karma, and Sangay Tenzin, a swimmer, served as the team's flagbearers in the opening ceremony, while Tenzin was the sole flagbearer in the closing ceremony.
 Karma lost in the Round of 64 of the women's individual recurve archery.
 Competing in the men's –60 kg judo event, Ngawang Namgyel lost in the first round.
 Lenchu Kunzang participated in the qualifiers of the women's 10 m air rifle.
-She got 43rd place overall, failing to advanced to the final.
+She got 43rd place overall, failing to advance to the final.
 Tenzin participated in the heats of the men's 100 metre freestyle in heat one.
-He finished the race in 68th place overall, and failed to advanced to the semifinals.
+He finished the race in 68th place overall, and failed to advance to the semifinals.
 Karma was the first Bhutanese athlete to qualify through meeting qualification standards and not a universality place.